Written by Craig Fearn

 When Should You Choose SEO?

-When building long-term sustainable traffic, competing in expensive ad markets, or wanting to reduce customer acquisition costs.
+When building long-term sustainable traffic, competing in industries where ad clicks cost £5-£10+ each, or wanting to reduce your customer acquisition costs over time.
+SEO is the right investment for patience.

 If clicks in your industry cost £5-10 each, PPC gets expensive fast.
 SEO delivers traffic without per-click costs.
 The upfront investment pays off as traffic compounds over time.

 Building authority and trust happens through organic presence.
-Some users skip ads entirely, only clicking organic results.
-Appearing in both paid and organic results increases overall click-through rates.
+Research shows users trust organic results significantly more than paid ads — many actively skip the sponsored listings.
+Appearing in both paid and organic results increases overall click-through rates, but if budget forces a choice, organic visibility carries more long-term weight.

 Learn how to improve your website's SEO or explore our professional SEO services.